Prattsburgh, New York

 Prattsburgh is a town in Steuben County, New York, United States.
 The population was 1,985 at the 2020 census.
 It is situated in the northeast part of the county, north of Bath.

 History

 Prattsburgh was formed from the town of Pulteney in 1813.
 The Prattsburgh community is named after early settler Joel Pratt, who arrived around 1799 to purchase land.
 Settlers arrived in 1801.

+In Prattsburgh was the Franklin Institute, described as "old" about 1812.

 From c.
 1889-1961 Prattsburgh was located on a railroad.
 The Kanona & Prattsburgh Railroad Company, the Kanona & Prattsburgh Railway Company, and the Prattsburgh Railway Corporation during the period operated an 11.44 single-track standard-gauge railroad from a connection with the Erie Railroad at Kanona to Prattsburgh.
 Intermediate stations included Wheeler, Beans, and Stickneys.

 Geography

 According to the United States Census Bureau, the town has a total area of 51.7 sqmi, of which, 51.7 sqmi of it is land and 0.04 sqmi of it (0.06%) is water.

 The north town line is the border of Steuben County and Yates County.

 New York State Route 53 is an important north-south highway in the town.

 The town is at a higher altitude than most other parts of the county.